ardiesan/ntrnph23b/_posts/2023-03-06-third-week-internship-learnings.md

   - internship
 ---

-During the third week of my internship with the company, I gained a better understanding of the concept "laravel," including its definition, structure, and conventions.
-This week is primarily dedicated to practicing the laravel.
+During the third week of my internship with the company, I gained a better understanding of the concept Laravel including its definition, structure, and conventions.
+This week is primarily dedicated to practicing the Laravel.

 ## The Ninth and Tenth Days